- What is the reason for product return?

 Multiple consumer brands and retailers have begun experimenting with Augmented Reality (AR) as it pertains to customer support and service.
 The technology has come a long way, and it’s not hard to see why it might be a viable option for strained retailers struggling with a rush of returns.

 This scenario may not be so hypothetical after all.
-The technology is being adopted quickly, with Goldman Sachs predicting that AR will be an $80B market by 2025.
-With the number of mobile augmented reality users expected to reach nearly two billion by 2022, forward-thinking companies are harnessing this powerful technology to enhance the initial customer engagement with their products, during purchase, onboarding, setup, troubleshooting or regular maintenance.
+The technology is being adopted quickly, with IDTechEx predicting that the AR market will be worth over $30B by 2030.
+With the number of mobile augmented reality users expected to reach nearly 2.4 billion by 2023, forward-thinking companies are harnessing this powerful technology to enhance the initial customer engagement with their products, during purchase, onboarding, setup, troubleshooting or regular maintenance.

 Manufacturers and retailers are testing AR solutions right now to solve the following challenges:

-Despite of the growing availability of unboxing videos – YouTube reports an increase in product unboxing video views by 57% in one year – customers are still calling the contact center for assistance with device installation and operation.
+Despite the growing availability of unboxing videos – Forward Influence reports that more than 90,000 viewers search for unboxing videos on YouTube every month – customers are still calling the contact center for assistance with device installation and operation.
 According to a recent TechSee survey, 31% of DIY consumers reported having to give up mid-process and contact a customer service agent for assistance after failing to self-install successfully.

-Ikea’s AssembleAR app – built on Apple’s ARKit – utilizes the original diagrams and layouts of the paper IKEA manual but overlays them with animation and life-size references that simplifies the self-assembly process.
+One example of where Augmented Reality is used to assist with unboxing and setup is Ikea’s AssembleAR app.
+The app, which is built on Apple’s ARKit, utilizes the original diagrams and layouts of the paper IKEA manual but overlays them with animation and life-size references that simplifies the self-assembly process.
 Post-Christmas installation will never be smoother.

 From the enterprise standpoint, AR-delivered instructions deliver better results, significantly alleviating the pressure on the service operation.
-There are less calls to customer service asking for help, a reduced need to dispatch technicians to customers’ homes, and, most importantly for retailers, less no-fault-found returns due to lack of customer knowledge about using the product – benefits that result in billions in savings every year.
+There are less calls to customer service asking for help, a reduced need to dispatch technicians to customers’ homes, and, most importantly for retailers, less confusion about how to use products that resulted in unnecessary reasons for returning goods – benefits that result in billions in savings every year.

-Once considered a whimsical novelty, AR has a found a practical use as an instructional tool for helping new users install, operate and troubleshoot their tech devices across many industries.
+Once considered a whimsical novelty, AR has found a practical use as an instructional tool for helping new users install, operate and troubleshoot their tech devices across many industries and resolve businesses’ nightmares about how to reduce customer returns.
 As we approach the holiday season, the timing has never been better to celebrate with AR as an ideal technology to enhance the customer experience with their new tech gifts.